commercialhaskell/stack/GUIDE.md

 running.
 This guide is intended to provide a gradual learning process for users who prefer that learning style.

-Finally, stack is __isolated__: it will not make changes outside of specific stack directories (described below).
-Do not be worried if you see comments like "Installing GHC": stack will not tamper with your system packages at all.
-Additionally, stack packages will not interfere with packages installed by other build tools like cabal.
+Finally, stack is __isolated__: it will not make changes outside of specific stack directories.
+The stack root directory (default `~/.stack`) is the location where stack stores isolated copies of programs and curated package sets.
+Do not be worried if you see comments like "Installing GHC": stack will install programs in its root directory, and it will not tamper with your system version of GHC at all.
+Additionally, packages installed with stack will not interfere with packages installed by other build tools, like `cabal`.
+Packages belonging to a snapshot are installed in the stack root directory, and packages specific to a project are installed in a project local `./.stack-work` directory.

 _NOTE_ In this guide, I'll be running commands on a Linux system (Ubuntu 14.04, 64-bit) and sharing output from there.
 Output on other systems- or with